-The mill in Fengersfors is for sale and – as an artist cooperative active at the mill for 15 years – Not Quite see this as a chance to mobilize links to the space and our community for the future.
+The mill in the rural Swedish town of Fengersfors is for sale and – as an artist cooperative active at the mill for 15 years – Not Quite see this as a chance to mobilize our community and co-create a sustainable future.

 LocationNot Quite, Fabriksvägen, Fengersfors, Sweden